Trump vows if threatened to 'totally destroy' North Korea

 Reaction around the United States was mixed.
 Mitt Romney, the 2012 Republican presidential nominee, tweeted that Trump, a fellow Republican, "gave a strong and needed challenge" to U.N. members to confront global challenges.

-But Democrat Ed Markey of the U.S. Senate Foreign Relations Committee denounced Trump's remarks in a CNN interview, saying the president had yet to exhaust his other options in encouraging Pyongyang to negotiate.
+But Democrat Ed Markey of the U.S. Senate Foreign Relations Committee denounced Trump's remarks, telling CNN the president had yet to exhaust his other options in encouraging Pyongyang to negotiate.

-"The least we should be able to say is that we tried, we really tried, to avoid a nuclear showdown between our two countries," Markey said.
+"The least we should be able to say is that we tried, we really tried, to avoid a nuclear showdown," Markey said.

-In a thunderous 41-minute speech, Trump also took aim at Iran's nuclear ambitions and regional influence, Venezuela's collapsing democracy and the threat of Islamist extremists and criticized the Cuban government.
+In a thunderous 41-minute speech, Trump also took aim at Iran's nuclear ambitions and regional influence, Venezuela's collapsing democracy, the threat of Islamist extremists and the Cuban government.

 "Major portions of the world are in conflict and some in fact are going to hell," he said.